 He recalls being daunted within 24 hours of his release at the prospect of picking up life again at home and also conflicted about what to say about his time in prison.

 On one hand, he felt deep shame but on the other hand, his experience had taught him how lucky he had been.
-He kept observing that he really should still be in prison of at least twenty years.
+He kept observing that he really should still be in prison for at least another twenty years.

 This was a second chance but you don’t exactly inspire confidence by telling your prospective clients as a copywriter that you’ve been imprisoned for international drug trafficking.